IsaacKhor/blog-source/content/projects/_index.md

 [**User-Agent Randomiser**](/projects/user-agent-randomiser) ([Github](/projects/user-agent-randomiser/)) - A firefox extension that randomises your user-agent string on a configurable interval.

 [**What Dalat Lunch?**](https://whatdalatlunch.glitch.me/) - A Dalat lunch tracker.

+[**Final Exam Calculator**](/projects/finalcalc/) - Calculates your maximum final score given your current grade and your required final exam grade for your desired final total score.